stschulte/puppet-postgres/README.md

 an error when these values are different from the desired values.
 So they are only taken into account when creating a new database - puppet will not change the encodig of a database once it is created.

+HINT: If you manage the owner with a `pg_role` resource, puppet will automatically add a dependency between the role and the database so the role will be created first.

+### pg\_role

+The `pg_role` type can be used to describe a PostgreSQL role as a puppet resource.
+This way you can easily ensure that a certain user exists or that a certain user has a specific password.
+Let's go back to the `puppetdb` example and make sure that a proper user account exists:

+    pg_role { 'puppetdb':
+      ensure     => present,
+      password   => 'md559faa421729e846dd800dce59943bfc0',
+      superuser  => false,
+      createdb   => false,
+      createrole => false,
+      inherit    => true,
+      login      => true
+    }